srunr/testgcd/README.md

-# testgcd
+# Testgcd
-Test og various versions of GCD algoritms in Ada2012
+Test of various versions of GCD algoritms in Ada2012